raihanulhaque643/Webpack_BoilerPlate_Reusable/README.md

 ^this will start up local development server (scroll up in terminal to find the local host then ctrl+click)

 type: npm run build
-^this will spit out all code in bundle.js file when you're ready to deploy
+^this will spit out all code in bundle.js file (in dist folder) when you're ready to deploy

+put all JS work in the src folder. the dist folder will provide the code for production which webpack will build